 In Cub Scouting, you and your family join in on the program with your child, and you will help them along the way.
-Cub Scouts have a different handbook at each grade level, with Adventures that are age-appropriate for their developmental level.
-As your child advances through these books by working on Adventures, they will earn badges and other recognition that they wear on their uniform.
-As your child grows in Cub Scouting, your role will change with them, from handson involvement to guiding and coaching.
+Cub Scouts have a different handbook at each grade level, with adventures that are age-appropriate for their developmental level.
+As your child advances through these books by working on adventures, they will earn badges and other recognition that they wear on their uniform.
+As your child grows in Cub Scouting, your role will change with them, from hands-on involvement to guiding and coaching.
 Your child's success in Cub Scouting depends on you!

 The Cub Scouting program takes place at two levels.
-Your child will be a part of a den, a small group of Cub Scouts in the same grade level.
+Your child will be a part of a den, a small group of Cub Scouts in the same grade level and who are of the same gender.
 A den typically meets twice a month, although some may meet more often.
 All dens, from kindergarten through fifth grade, make up a pack.
-The dens, with their families, come together at the pack meeting, where they play games, work on Adventures, and receive positive reinforcement for their achievements.
+Once a month, the dens, with their families, come together at the pack meeting and Cub Scouts are recognized for the adventures and badges they have earned.